zreigz/docker-workshop/dockerhub/README.md

-In a terminal window, set the environment variable `DOCKER_ID_USER` as your username in Docker Cloud.
+In a terminal window, set the environment variable `DOCKER_ID_USER` as your username in Docker Hub.

 This allows you to copy and paste the commands directly from this tutorial.